realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 4: Annotation renamed to `@LinkingObjects`.
 Syntax is now`linkingObjects(x.y).z`.
 Added more details to the motivation section.
 Only one field is now allowed in the annotation, multiple backlink fields must be added or queried separately.
+5: Added backlinks reaching back multiple levels as a possible extension.